drforbin/decwar/utexas/readme.md

                     Vulcan                        Panther
                     Yorktown                      Wolf

-### utexas library catalog item v2.3

-[v2.3](https://repositories.lib.utexas.edu/items/7e2ccf50-e814-4bce-91d2-a7f6440eabe4), files ported by Merlyn Cousins from Harris Newman's Decwar 2.3 source code to a Simh/Tops 10 emulator environment.
-Newman's 2.3 version reflected changes made to the UT-developed Decwar, which were made so the game could be installed on a Compuserve (CIS) system, circa 1981. [november 20, 1981 v2.3 compuserve](decwar23-compuserve.md) player instructions. compuserve modified the code, limiting to ten playable ships
+utexas brisco center for american history catalog item [v2.3](https://repositories.lib.utexas.edu/items/7e2ccf50-e814-4bce-91d2-a7f6440eabe4), has files ported by Merlyn Cousins from Harris Newman's Decwar 2.3 source code to a Simh/Tops 10 emulator environment.
+Newman's 2.3 version reflected changes made to the UT-developed Decwar, which were made so the game could be installed on a Compuserve (CIS) system, circa 1981. here's the instructions a compuserve player saw [november 20, 1981 v2.3 compuserve](decwar23-compuserve.md). compuserve modified the code, limiting to ten playable ships

                  Federation ships               Empire ships
                  ----------------               ------------